kanidm/kanidm/FAQ.md

 desires to keep the language as Rust and may require external configuration or daemons which may not be possible to test.

+## How PAM/nsswitch Work

+Linux and BSD clients can resolve identities from Kanidm into accounts via PAM and nsswitch.

+Name Service Switch (NSS) is used for connecting the computers with different data sources to resolve name-service information.
+By adding the nsswitch libraries to /etc/nsswitch.conf, we are telling NSS to lookup password info and group identities in Kanidm:

+    passwd: compat kanidm
+    group: compat kanidm

+When a service like sudo, sshd, su etc. wants to authenticate someone, it opens the pam.d config of that service, then performs authentication according to the modules defined in the pam.d config.
+For example, if you run `ls -al /etc/pam.d /usr/etc/pam.d` in SUSE, you can see the services and their respective pam.d config.